OCS Transportation Usage Agreement

 - Cost of bus transportation is specified in the registration package.

-- Once this Usage Agreement has been entered into, families that wish to discontinue using the bus service must provide three (3) months' notice in writing.
-In lieu of such notice, payment of thee pledge amount for the three-month notice period will be required.
+- Once this Usage Agreement has been entered into, families that wish to discontinue using the bus service must provide one (1) month notice in writing.

 2. BUS ROUTES AND ACCESS TO SERVICE

-- The Committee bases its bus route planning on applications submitted to the OCS registrar and forwarded to the Committee after verification of completeness.
+OCS bases its bus route planning on applications submitted via the OCS website (www.ocschool.org).

-- The Committee maintains a list of duly registered users and shares relevant aspects of this list (e.g. riders names and ages), along with the bus routes, to the service provider.
-Persons on the Committee’s list or persons with a valid one-way ride ticket only will be permitted to ride on the bus.
+OCS maintains a list of duly registered users and shares relevant aspects of this list (e.g. riders names and ages), along with the bus routes, to the service provider.
+Persons on the list, or persons with a valid one-way ride ticket only, will be permitted to ride on the bus.

-- The Committee may make changes to the official bus routes upon giving all users of the given route reasonable advance notice in writing.
-Reasonableness will be determined by the Committee based on factors such as the circumstances prompting the change and whether or not the user community was engaged in consultations leading to the change advisory.
+OCS may make changes to the official bus routes upon giving all users of the given route reasonable advance notice in writing.
+Reasonableness will be based on factors such as the circumstances prompting the change and whether or not the user community was engaged in consultations leading to the change advisory.

 3. RULES FOR BUS RIDERS